 What Is the Right Side of Watercolor Paper?

 If you are a budding artist wanting to try out watercolor for the first time, you probably have some questions.
-There is so much to learn when exploring this art medium, including watercolor techniques, how to best use watercolor paper, and the correct side.
+There is so much to learn when exploring this art medium, including watercolor techniques, how to best use your materials, and sometimes the easiest questions like what is the right side of watercolor paper dawn at you.

 The watercolor paper available today is diverse enoughOpens in a new tab. for all types of painting, and there are more options than using paper with cotton fiber.
 For starters, you can try both sides and determine which surface you are more comfortable using.
 This article will talk about the differences between the surfaces and types of watercolor paper and what you should have in your supplies.
 So, What Is the Right Side of Watercolor Paper?
 It’s kind of up to you, so keep reading to find out what is more convenient for you.